niklasf/magics/README.md

 ![Performance comparison](/fig-benchmark-rf8.png)

-*Comparison of approaches based on search of improved rook magics for f8.*
+*Performance based on search of improved rook magics for f8.*

 Usage
 -----